-Any stockholder proposal submitted to us pursuant to SEC Rule 14a-8 under the Exchange Act for inclusion in our proxy materials for the 2023 annual meeting of stockholders must have been received by us at c/o CompoSecure, Inc., 309 Pierce Street Somerset, New Jersey 08873, Attention: Corporate Secretary no later than the close of business on December 29, 2022.
+Any stockholder proposal submitted to us pursuant to SEC Rule 14a-8 under the Exchange Act for inclusion in our proxy materials for the 2024 annual meeting of stockholders must have been received by us at c/o CompoSecure, Inc., 309 Pierce Street Somerset, New Jersey 08873, Attention: Corporate Secretary no later than the close of business on December 5, 2023.

-In order for a stockholder to nominate a person for election to the Board or bring other business before the 2022 annual meeting of stockholders, the stockholder must comply with the advance notice provisions of our Bylaws, which require that the stockholder deliver written notice to the Corporate Secretary and comply with the other requirements set forth in the Bylaws.
+In order for a stockholder to nominate a person for election to the Board or bring other business before the 2024 annual meeting of stockholders, the stockholder must comply with the advance notice provisions of our Bylaws, which require that the stockholder deliver written notice to the Corporate Secretary and comply with the other requirements set forth in the Bylaws.
 Specifically, we must receive this notice not less than 90 days and not greater than 120 days prior to the first anniversary of the preceding year's annual meeting.
 In the event that the date of the annual meeting is advanced more than 30 days prior to or delayed by more than 60 days after the anniversary of the preceding year's annual meeting, notice by the stockholder to be timely must be so received no earlier than the close of business on the 120th day prior to such annual meeting and no later than the later of (x) the close of business on the 90th day before the meeting or (y) the close of business on the 10th day following the day on which public announcement of the date of the annual meeting was first made by the Company.
+Stockholders who intend to solicit proxies in support of director nominees other than the Board's nominees under SEC Rule 14a-19 must comply with the applicable provisions of our Bylaws, as well as complying with the additional requirements of SEC Rule 14a-19 (b).